 Hailed by the San Francisco Gate for her vocal “power and florid elegance”, soprano Teresa Castillo was a recent participant at San Francisco Opera’s prestigious Merola Opera Program and sang the role of #1 in Conrad Susa’s Transformations.
-This spring, she made her Carnegie Hall debut appearing with the New England Symphonic Ensemble performing a brand new work entitled Reflections on a Mexican Garden, which was written for her by composer Kevin Padworski and recently sang with the Ensemble again under the baton of John Rutter.
+She made her Carnegie Hall debut appearing with the New England Symphonic Ensemble performing a brand new work entitled Reflections on a Mexican Garden, which was written for her by composer Kevin Padworski and recently sang with the Ensemble again under the baton of John Rutter.
 January 2019, she made her debut with the Imperial Symphony Orchestra singing the role of Königin der Nacht in Die Zauberflöte.
 She is a recent first place winner of the Lois Alba Aria Competition, Anita Cerquetti International Opera Competition, third place winner in the Jensen Foundation Competition, semi-finalist in the prestigious Hans Gabor Belvedere competition, winner of the Elaine Malbin Competition, and career grant recipient from Career Bridges New York and the Anna Sosenko Trust.
 Ms. Castillo appeared at Bel Canto at Caramoor for two summers as an apprentice and young artist.
 While there, she covered the role of Adele in Il pirata and sang the Soprano Solo in Rossini’s Petite Messe Solennelle.
 She also sang in the U.S. Premiere of Terra Cotta Warriors in 3D.
-She was an emerging artist with the Virginia Opera covering the roles of Lucia in Lucia di Lammermoor and Tytania in A Midsummer Night’s Dream and recently appeared in the Inaugural Season of Teatro Nuovo singing the role of Creusa in Medea in Corinto as a Resident Principal Artist under the direction of Will Crutchfield.
-Fall 2018, Ms. Castillo will be returning to Opera Theatre of St. Louis for their Opera on the GO! series as Rosina in the reduced version of The Barber of Seville.
-She will also be making a company and role debut summer 2019 as Chiang Ch’ing (Madame Mao) in Nixon in China at The Princeton Festival and will be making a company and role debut with Knoxville Opera as Juliette in a condensed version of Romeo et Juliette by Gounod in 2020.
+As an emerging artist with the Virginia Opera, she covered the roles of Lucia in Lucia di Lammermoor and Tytania in A Midsummer Night’s Dream and recently appeared in the Inaugural Season of Teatro Nuovo singing the role of Creusa in Medea in Corinto as a Resident Principal Artist under the direction of Will Crutchfield.
+She has also been featured at the Opera Theatre of St. Louis many times, most recently for their Opera Tastings series.
+She will be making a company and role debut summer 2019 as Chiang Ch’ing (Madame Mao) in Nixon in China at The Princeton Festival and will be making a company and role debut with Knoxville Opera as Juliette in a condensed version of Romeo et Juliette by Gounod in 2020.
 She has also appeared in private concerts with Eve Queler.